What kind of fabric is Fleece?

 - Hemp fleece – Very fluffy natural fleece which contains cotton and hemp; it is smooth on one side and has a deep pile on the other side

-- Polar fleece – a thick 100% synthetic insulating fleece fabric which makes good lining for jackets ad sweaters.
-It is not moisture wicking like micro fleece but very economical and warmth giving
+- Polar fleece – a thick 100% synthetic insulating fleece fabric that makes good lining for jackets ad sweaters.
+It is not moisture-wicking like micro fleece but very economical and warmth giving.

 - Anti pill fleece – Fleece which doesn’t have those unsightly little balls of fiber on the surface.

 - Berber fleece – Fleece with a nubby appearance like a lamb wool surface; this fabric is used commonly to make pillows and throws, vests.
 Berber is a pile product, in that it has a flat knitted back and a curly right surface, similar to sherpa fabrics.
 Berber is a little harder to sew than fleece, but it is also a little warmer.